lake-wg/edhoc/draft-ietf-lake-edhoc.md

 1
 ~~~~~~~~~~~~~~~~~~~~~~~

-The Initiator indicates only one cipher suite in the (potentially trunkated) list of cipher suites.
+The Initiator indicates only one cipher suite in the (potentially truncated) list of cipher suites.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Supported Cipher Suites (1 byte)